epsilonrt/piduino/README.md

 These are the reasons that led me not to choose wiringPi:

 * Even if there is a similarity with Arduino programming, there is has differences that increase with time.
-* wiringPi was designed in pure C, which is a definite brake on scalability and is not very consistent with Arduino (Arduino it's C ++ !)
+* wiringPi was designed in pure C, which is a definite brake on scalability and is not very consistent with Arduino (The Arduino language is C++ !)
-* wiringPi was designed for the Raspberry Pi and its adaptation for other Pi boards is increasingly unthinkable, as and when measurement of the arrival of new Pi boards.
+* wiringPi was designed for the Raspberry Pi and its adaptation for other Pi boards is increasingly unthinkable, as and when of the arrival of new Pi boards.

 What PiDuino offers: